cruxlang/crux/doc/design/exceptions.md

 The built-in `throw()` function would then have type `Exception t => t -> ()`.

-It is in general unsafe for authors of exceptions to implement this trait directly, marking a type as an exception would be provide as a compiler built-in.
+It is in general unsafe for authors of exceptions to implement this trait directly, so marking a type as an exception would be provided as a compiler built-in.